- Add a primary logo for your brand

 - Transparent background: A logo with a transparent background will look best against your background image on your profile page.
 What we mean by “transparent” is that there is no white filling in the parts around your logo — it’s invisible.
 You'll want to make sure your logo doesn’t clash with your background image (which we’ll discuss more later on).

-To upload a logo, on the left-hand side dashboard select "Page Editor"
+To upload a logo, on the left-hand side dashboard select "Organization Page"

 Within the logo box, select the pencil icon: